dcsch/typecast/README.md

 * Font handling libraries for use in wider application development

 Parts of the Typecast libraries are used in the Apache Batik project, for conversion from TrueType to SVG fonts.
-Further contributions will be made to Batik - particularly in the areas of PostScript outlines and font hinting.

-## File Formats (Native)
+## File Formats

 OpenType fonts come in a small range of file format flavours.
 Typecast supports the following: